svaarala/duktape/doc/debugger.rst

     REP "x" "1" "y" "3.1415" "foo" "bar" EOM

 List local variable names from current function (the internal ``_Varmap``).

+The result includes only local variables declared with ``var`` and locally declared functions.
+Variables outside the current function scope, including outer functions and global variables, are not included.

 .. note:: The local variable list doesn't currently include dynamically declared variables introduced by e.g. eval(), or variables with a